SairajChowdhary/MK-NanoCarbon-powder-as-a-Hemostatic-agent/README.md

 <img width="2048" height="2048" alt="Gemini_Generated_Image_7w0jfo7w0jfo7w0j" src="https://github.com/user-attachments/assets/b7215ec0-653e-4aac-af3a-7cfc650d0fa1" />

-3Characterization:
+# Characterisation:
 The research includes a thorough structural and micro-structural analysis.
 Techniques such as XRD and Raman Spectroscopy were used to confirm the presence of both amorphous and graphitic carbon.
 FESEM analysis provided insights into the morphology and crystallinity of the nanoparticles.

-#Hemostatic Application:
+# Hemostatic Application:
 The core finding of the project is the significant ability of these nanoparticles to accelerate blood clotting.
 The study showed a notable reduction in clotting time, with samples treated at higher temperatures (NMK11 and NMK12) exhibiting the most potent hemostatic effect.

 <img width="2048" height="2048" alt="Gemini_Generated_Image_45z8u045z8u045z8" src="https://github.com/user-attachments/assets/15149c52-0cd2-4ce3-91a2-db50074887c0" />

-#Future Work:
+# Future Work:
 The project outlines future research directions, including BET surface area analysis, ex-vivo studies, and Prothrombin Time (PT) tests to further validate the material for potential clinical use.

 Getting Started